Ohio Looks To Double Number of Medical Cannabis Dispensaries

 In recent years, lawmakers have grappled with whether or not to add autism to the list of qualifying conditions, as 17 other states have done.

-Two years ago, the state’s Medical Board rejected bid to add autism to the list of qualifying conditions after hearing testimony from proponents and opponents.
+Two years ago, the state’s Medical Board rejected a bid to add autism to the list of qualifying conditions after hearing testimony from proponents and opponents.
 A group of children’s hospitals in the state were among the latter group.

 “The inclusion of autism and anxiety as conditions has the potential to negatively impact the health and well being of thousands of children in Ohio,” Sarah Kincaid of the Ohio Children’s Hospital Association told regulators on the board at the time.
 “There is little rigorous evidence that marijuana or its derivatives is of benefit for patients with autism and anxiety, but there is a substantial association between cannabis use and the onset or worsening of several psychiatric conditions.”

-Last month, lawmakers in the Ohio House of Representatives overwhelmingly passed bill that would allow patients with autism to receive medical cannabis.
+Last month, lawmakers in the Ohio House of Representatives overwhelmingly passed a bill that would allow patients with autism to receive medical cannabis.

 “This bill is a direct result of the needs and wants of the people of Ohio who are on the autism spectrum,” said one of the bill’s co-sponsors, Democratic state House Representative Juanita Brent.
 “It will help ensure legal access to a plant-based solution free from costly prescription medications or other outdated and sometimes harmful treatments.”